 I am a dedicated educator who enjoys working with students.
 They were the reason I entered the teaching profession in 1978.
 My philosophy is that any student that is motivated to learn and will work hard...can learn any subject and get better grades.
 Throughout my teaching career, I received positive feedback from my administrators, parents, and students.
 I've also been acknowledged in 'Who's Who among America's Teachers': the best teachers in America selected by the best students multiple times.

 The main reason I entered the teaching profession is the ability to make a difference.
 Teachers are preparing the next generation to take charge of the world, and that's powerful.
 I love the interaction and personal connections I form with my students.
 I love the fact that every day is different and full of promise.
 Everyone in the classroom contributes as a student, teacher, and thinker.
 I learn from my students as much as they learn from me.

 There are no reviews yet

 1. Why is it hard for me to learn in the classroom?
 2. Do I work as hard as other students in the classroom?
 3. Am I putting enough effort into my work?
 4. Do I focus on what is happening in the classroom?
 5. Is the work too hard to do?
-Why do you think that way?
-I think that when students know how to ask their own questions, they take greater ownership of their learning.
+6. How do you think I'm doing in class?

 Arithmetic Tutors Basic Math Tutors Creative Writing Tutors Elementary Math Tutors English Tutors Geography Tutors Grammar Tutors Handwriting Tutors Homework Help Tutors Math Tutors Phonics Tutors Private Tutors Spelling Tutors Vocabulary Tutors Summer Tutors Teacher Tutors Reading Tutors Language Tutors Social Studies Tutors Study Skills Tutors